Rico-febrian/simple-etl-with-luigi/README.md

  ## Understanding the Needs of Stakeholders & Users

- **- Retrieve data quickly:**
+ - **Retrieve data quickly:**

    Stakeholders want an easy and fast access to the data anytime.

- **- Improve data quality:**
+ - **Improve data quality:**

    Users require a clean, accurate, and reliable data for analytics.

- **- Daily data updates:**
+ - **Daily data updates:**

    Users need daily data updates for regular needs (such as meetings) and unexpected requests.

- **- Additional data for research:**
+ - **Additional data for research:**

    The Data Science team requires extra data to build an NLP model

- **- Cost efficiency and scalability:**
+ - **Cost efficiency and scalability:**

    With limited funds, stakeholders prefer a low-cost, scalable solution that allows experimentation before larger investments

 ---

 ## Understanding the Current Data Source

-### - Sales data
+- ### Sales data

   The current sales data is stored in a PostgreSQL database.

-- Data Structure and Format
+  - **Data Structure and Format**

     - Schema Structure: Single schema (public), all data is stored in one main table.

     - Data Types: All columns use VARCHAR.

-- Data Flow
+  - **Data Flow**

     The current source data is collected from an e-commerce platform:

     - Batch file uploads (e.g., daily exports from a transactional system).

     - APIs sending transactional data periodically or in real-time.

     Update Frequency: Daily updates to ensure the data stays relatively fresh.

-- Data Volume and Growth Trends
+  - **Data Volume and Growth Trends**

     - The current data consists of approximately 100,000+ rows across one main table.

     - Data Growth: The data is expected to grow moderately (e.g., 1,000–10,000 rows per month).

-- Data Quality
+  - **Data Quality**

     - Missing values in the ratings and no_of_ratings columns.

     - Duplicate records and value are present in many columns.

     - Many column names are unclear, making it difficult to understand their purpose.

     - The table does not have a primary key to ensure record uniqueness.

 ---

-### - Marketing data
+- ### Marketing data

   The current marketing data is stored in a CSV file.

-- Data Structure and Format
+  - **Data Structure and Format**

     - Data Types: A mix of VARCHAR, FLOAT, and BOOLEAN.

-- Data Flow
+  - **Data Flow**

     The current source data is collected from marketing campaigns, including:

     - Campaign tracking tools (e.g., Google Ads, Facebook Ads).

     - Surveys and feedback forms.

     - Email marketing platforms (e.g., Mailchimp, SendGrid).

     Update Frequency: Data is updated weekly to capture the latest marketing performance and customer interactions.

-- Data Volume and Growth Trends
+  - **Data Volume and Growth Trends**

     - The current data consists of approximately 7,000+ rows across one main table.

     - Data Growth: The data is expected to grow at a moderate pace, around 500–1,000 rows per month, as new marketing campaigns and feedback are added.

-- Data Quality
+  - **Data Quality**

     - Missing values in some columns.

     - No duplicated records, but duplicate values are present in many columns.

     - Many column names are unclear, making it difficult to understand their purpose.

 ---
 ---